-In Fig. 5(a)-5(g), we show the level spacing distribution $P(\omega)$ of a system described by the Hamiltonian (40), with L = 24 (see Ref.
+In Figure 5(a)-5(g), we show the level spacing distribution $P(\omega)$ of a system described by the Hamiltonian (40), with L=24 (see Ref.
 [69] for further details), as the strength of the integrability breaking terms is increased.
-Two features are immediately apparent in the plots: (i) for J' = V' = 0, i.e., at the integrable point, $P(\omega)$ is almost indistinguishable from the Poisson distribution and (ii) for large values of the integrability breaking perturbation, $P(\omega)$ is almost indistinguishable from a Wigner-Dyson distribution [GOE in this case, as Eq.
-(40) is time-reversal invariant].
-In between, as in Fig. 4, there is a crossover regime in which the distribution is neither Poisson nor Wigner-Dyson.
-However, as made apparent by the results in panel (h), as the system size increases the level
+Two features are immediately apparent in the plots: (i) for J'=V'=0, that is, at the integrable point, $P(\omega)$ is almost indistinguishable from the Poisson distribution and (ii) for large values of the integrability breaking perturbation, $P(\omega)$ is almost indistinguishable from a Wigner-Dyson distribution [GOE in this case, as Equation (40) is time-reversal invariant].
+In between, as in Figure 4, there is a crossover regime in which the distribution is neither Poisson nor Wigner-Dyson.
+However, as made apparent by the results in panel (h), as the system size increases the level spacing statistics becomes indistinguishable from the RMT prediction at smaller values of the integrability breaking parameters.
+This suggests that, at least for this class of models, an infinitesimal integrability breaking perturbation is sufficient to generate quantum chaos in the thermodynamic limit.
+Recent numerical studies have attempted to

 Figure 5. (a)-(g) Level spacing distribution of spinless fermions in a one-dimensional lattice with Hamiltonian (40).
 They are the average over the level spacing distributions of all k-sectors (see text) with no additional symmetries (see Ref.
 [69] for details).
-Results are reported for L = 24, N = L/3, J = V = 1 (unit of energy), and J' = V' (shown in the panels) vs the normalized level spacing $\omega$ .
-The smooth continuous lines are the Poisson and Wigner-Dyson (GOE) distributions. (h) Position of the maximum of $P(\omega)$ , denoted as $\omega{\max}$ , vs J' = V', for three lattice sizes.
+Results are reported for L=24, N=L/3, J=V=1 (unit of energy), and J'=V' (shown in the panels) vs. the normalized level spacing ω .
+The smooth continuous lines are the Poisson and Wigner-Dyson (GOE) distributions. (h) Position of the maximum of $P(\omega)$, denoted as ω{max} , vs. J'=V', for three lattice sizes.
 The horizontal dashed line is the GOE prediction.
 Adapted from Ref.
 [69].

-spacing statistics becomes indistinguishable of the RMT prediction at smaller values of the integrability breaking parameters.
-This suggests that, at least for this class of models, an infinitesimal integrability breaking perturbation is sufficient to generate quantum chaos in the thermodynamic limit.
-Recent numerical studies have attempted to quantify how the strength of the integrability breaking terms should scale with the system size for the GOE predictions to hold in one dimension [105, 106].
+quantify how the strength of the integrability breaking terms should scale with the system size for the GOE predictions to hold in one dimension [105,106].
 These works suggest that the strength needs to be $\propto L^{-3}$ for this to happen, but the origin of such a scaling is not understood.
 Moreover, it is unclear how generic these results are.
-In particular, in disordered systems that exhibit many-body localization, it has been argued that the transition from the Poisson to the Wigner-Dyson statistics occurs at a finite value of the interaction strength.
+In particular, in disordered systems that exhibit manybody localization, it has been argued that the transition from the Poisson to the Wigner-Dyson statistics occurs at a finite value of the interaction strength.
 This corresponds to a finite threshold of the integrability breaking perturbation even in the thermodynamic limit (see Ref.
 [51] and references therein).

 3.2.
-The Structure of Many-Body Eigenstates
+The structure of many-body eigenstates

-As we discussed in Sec.
-2, RMT makes important predictions about the random nature of eigenstates in chaotic systems.
-According to Eq.
-(12), any eigenvector of a matrix belonging to random matrix ensembles is a random unit vector, meaning that each eigenvectors is evenly distributed over all basis states.
+As we discussed in Section 2, RMT makes important predictions about the random nature of eigenstates in chaotic systems.
+According to Equation (12), any eigenvector of a matrix belonging to random matrix ensembles is a random unit vector, meaning that each eigenvectors is evenly distributed over all basis states.
 However, as we show here, in real systems the eigenstates have more structure.
-As a measure of delocalization of the eigenstates over a given fixed basis one can use the information entropy:
+As a measure of delocalization of the eigenstates over a given fixed basis, one can use the information entropy: